 Javelin is a Java-based infrastructure for global computing.
 This paper presents Javelin++, an extension of Javelin, intended to support a much larger set of computational hosts.
-Contributions to scalability and fault tolerance are presented.
-This is the focus of the paper.
-Two scheduling schemes are presented: probabilistic work stealing and deterministic work stealing.
-The distributed deterministic work stealing is integrated with a distributed deterministic eager scheduler, which is one of the paper's primary original contributions.
+First, Javelin++'s switch from Java applets to Java applications is explained.
+Then, two scheduling schemes are presented: probabilistic work stealing and deterministic work stealing.
+The distributed deterministic work stealing is integrated with a distributed deterministic eager scheduler.
 An additional fault tolerance mechanism is implemented for replacing hosts that have failed or retreated.
 A Javelin++ API is sketched, then illustrated on a raytracing application.
 Performance results for the two schedulers are reported, indicating that Javelin++, with its broker network, scales better than the original Javelin.